MicrosoftDocs/memdocs/memdocs/configmgr/sum/get-started/configure-classifications-and-products.md

 #### Windows 10, version 1903 and later with Configuration Manager version 1902

-If you are using Configuration Manager 1902 with Windows 10,version 1903 clients, you'll need to:
+If you are using Configuration Manager 1902 with Windows 10, version 1903 clients, you'll need to:

 - Select the **Windows 10, version 1903 and later** product for synchronization.
 - Update any [Automatic Deployment Rules](../deploy-use/automatically-deploy-software-updates.md#bkmk_adr-process) for Windows 10, version 1903 clients.